catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 Nextcloud is a free and open source suite of client-server software which manages the creation and hosting of files.
 It is becoming a popular alternative to similar software such as Dropbox and Google Drive.
-This tutorial will guide you through the process of setting up a Nextcloud instance on the Catalyst Cloud.
+This tutorial will guide you through the process of setting up a Nextcloud instance on Catalyst Cloud.

 ****************************************